teacherguy2020/Chroma/readme.txt

 For foreground (text elements, mostly) you should also try to use numbers-only but that said, Chroma does look for FFFFFF and F7F7F7 specifically, which will give you some nice accenting options like red or blue.
 Experiement and see.

 SAVE your custom settings by going to Settings--> Manage Settings --> Save Theme Settings.
 Now you will have your own Chroma look with the options just as you prefer.
 Do this for any other color/feature combinations you like.
 You can add these to the shortcuts.txt and quickly access them when the mood strikes.

+There's still a fair amount to be done, especially work on the lockscreen/usb screen/always on display logic.
+Anyway.....

 I hope you enjoy Chroma.